Buying Girl Scout Cookies

 How do you explain the lack of marshmallow in Girl Scout S’mores cookies?

 These products were design to be reminiscent of a s’more—thus they contain the characteristic flavors of that campfire treat.
 Marshmallow is not a naturally occurring food and is not kosher.
 This cookie contains flavors reminiscent of marshmallow using natural ingredients and flavors to ensure the cookie is kosher—and delicious.

 Why is my Girl Scout S’mores cookie priced differently from other Girl Scout Cookie varieties?

 Like other similar consumer products, such as our gluten-free cookie varieties, these cookies could be priced higher than other Girl Scout Cookies, reflecting the cost of production and/or specialty ingredients.

 Why is my council only offering one of the Girl Scout S’mores cookies?

 Who can sell Girl Scout Cookies?

-Does a Girl Scout troop or group have to sell cookies if they don't want to?
+Does a Girl Scout troop have to sell cookies if it doesn’t want to?